Luo-Yihong/DGPO/README.md

 ```bash
 bash scripts/single_node/sd3_dgpo_ocr.sh
 ```
 We also support a fully CFG-free mode, in which case we recommend using a reference model with CFG for the DGPO loss computation or using the dynamic reference model proposed in [TDM-R1](https://arxiv.org/abs/2603.07700).
-Using a reference model without CFG will cause training to either slow down or become unstable.
+Using a reference model without CFG will cause training to either slow down  (large beta_ddpo) or become unstable (small beta_ddpo).
 ```bash
 # ref w/ cfg:
 bash scripts/single_node/sd3_dgpo_ocr_wocfg.sh